find your perfect postgrad program

 Find postgraduate programs in INTERNATIONAL BUSINESS

-Virtually all businesses are global or becoming so.
-Few are protected from international competition – or lacking a desire to compete abroad.
-At the very least, firms of any size are likely to procure products, components, materials, or supplies abroad.
-So their procurement is subject to exchange rate fluctuations, trade embargoes, and so on.
-And, of course, it’s not just competitors, suppliers, and customers that are more global.
+Virtually all businesses are global or becoming so, with very few protected from international competition or lack a desire to compete abroad.
+At the very least, firms of any size are likely to procure products, components, materials or supplies abroad.
+So, their procurement is subject to exchange rate fluctuations, trade embargoes, and so on.
+And, of course, it’s not just competitors, suppliers and customers that are more global.
 The trend toward increased globalisation is to be found in capital markets, technology, national trade policies, etc.

 Numerous substantial trends continue to drive this field, including:

-• Global competition affecting more and more businesses.
+- Global competition is affecting more and more businesses

-• The formation and development of new regional economic blocks, such as ASEAN and MERCOSUR.
+- Formation and development of new regional economic blocks, such as ASEAN and MERCOSUR

-Most international business programs are one year long.
+Most international business masters programs are one year long.
 The similarities, however, tend to end there.
-Many programs are generalist in nature, giving a smattering of training in a host of fields.
-Others, however, are meant for specialists in marketing, or finance, or whatever.
-Still others, such as the Tilburg/NIMBAS (Netherlands) MA in International Business and Marketing Management, split the difference, offering a set of core courses to teach business basics and elective/specialised courses in one or multiple fields.
+Many programs are generalist in nature, giving a smattering of training in a host of fields, whilst others are designed for specialist students.

-Many of the programs are resolutely business-focused, focusing solely on the development of business skills, such as in marketing, finance, or strategy.
-Others emphasise the complex external environment in which firms operate – including social, legal, political, and other factors.
+Many international business masters programs are resolutely business-focused, focusing solely on developing business skills such as marketing, finance or strategy.
+Others emphasise the complex external environment in which firms operate – including social, legal, political and other factors.
 They look to help students understand how companies (and perhaps other organisations) operate – and the complex environment in which they operate.
-Copenhagen Business School’s MSc in International Business and Politics, for instance, requires multiple political science courses be taken: The Politics of International Business Standards, Law and Politics of the Global Community, and Political Risk: Business in Political Conflicts.

-Many programs recognise the value of internationalists being given the opportunity to deal with those from other cultures, preferably in other languages.
-The opportunity to work in collaboration with students of other nationalities is therefore highlighted by various programs.
-After all, what better way is there to develop both international management skills and cross-cultural (and foreign language) competencies than to attempt them during the program.
+Many programs recognise the value of internationalists being allowed to deal with those from other cultures, preferably in other languages.
+The opportunity to work in collaboration with students of other nationalities is therefore highlighted by various programs, such as the QMUL course, which states that its last module subjects included projects relating to South Korea, Taiwan, and Sulawesi Barat, Indonesia.
+After all, what better way is there to develop both international management skills and cross-cultural (and foreign language) competencies than to attempt them during the program?
 That said, not all programs attract an international student body.
 Some, but not all, make up for this by having foreign exchange programs.
 Similarly, some but not all programs offer (and give credit for) language study.
 Some go further by teaching courses in multiple languages.
 At various Spanish schools – such as ESADE, for instance – some electives/specialised courses are taught in English, some in Spanish.
+Meanwhil, the Audencia Business School, is located in France, but teaches its business course in English.

-Some programs, notably in Continental Europe, offer campuses in multiple countries.
+Some masters degree programs, notably in Continental Europe, offer campuses in multiple countries.
 Students can complete their degrees by studying at one or more of them in succession.
-ESCP Europe, for instance, has five campuses: Paris, London, Madrid, Berlin and Turin.
+ESCP Europe, for instance, has campuses in Paris, Berlin, London, Madrid, Turin and Warsaw.

-Programs range widely in their focus and thus in their prerequisites.
-Those that are meant for generalists often require little specific coursework – perhaps in statistics, accounting, or economics.
-Those that expect students to specialise generally expect them to have a background suitable to their likely field.
-Thus, those who will concentrate in finance may be required to have done an undergraduate degree with an economics, accounting, or finance component.
+Business programs range widely in their focus and thus in their prerequisites.
+Courses that are meant for generalists often require little specific coursework – perhaps in statistics, accounting or economics, whilst those who expect students to specialise generally expect them to have a background suitable for their chosen field.
+Therefore, those who will concentrate in finance may be required to have done an undergraduate degree with an economics, accounting, or finance component.

 Many programs also look for:

-The purpose of an MBA in International Business is to give students a full grounding in business from an international perspective with a particular focus on the restrictions and issues that arise from managing business globally.
+An MBA in International Business is designed to give students a full grounding in business from an international perspective, with a particular focus on the restrictions and issues that arise from managing business globally.

-Students will develop organisational and managerial skills to help them to develop them success in the global sphere of business learning about international organisations, international management, finance, marketing and entrepreneurship.
+Students will develop organisational and managerial skills to help them achieve success in the global sphere of business, learning about international organisations, international management, finance, marketing and entrepreneurship.
 They will explore how all these factors are affected according to their cultural environment.

-Bangor Business School at Bangor University offers an MBA in International Business that offers two annual intakes – in January and September.
-This course is divided into two semesters with a dissertation being undertaken between June and September whatever intake the student is in.
+Bangor Business School at Bangor University has an MBA in International Business that offers two annual intakes – in January and September.
+This course is divided into two semesters, with a dissertation being undertaken between June and September, whichever intake the student is in.
+The MBA also has a focus on Marketing and Finance, with its core modules comprising:

 PhD in International Business

-A PhD in International Business will enable the student to take the study of this subject even further and undertake research at a more in-depth and specialised manner.
+A PhD in International Business will enable the student to take the study of this subject even further and undertake research in a more in-depth and specialised manner.

-International business city The growing internationalisation of business means that those with substantial experience abroad, or focused on the international dimensions of business (such as export sales), are well placed to prosper.
-Those with knowledge of multiple environments, and the ability to handle different cultures and languages, are generally in short supply in any organisation, but they are increasingly necessary for firms to prosper.
+The growing internationalisation of business means that those with substantial experience abroad, or focused on the international dimensions of business (such as export sales), are well placed to prosper.
+Those with knowledge of multiple environments and the ability to handle different cultures and languages are generally in short supply in any organisation, but they are increasingly necessary for firms to prosper.

 • Different financial accounting systems and reporting requirements